janikvonrotz/taskfile.build/README.md

 }
 ```

-- Finally finish the file with command switch cases.
+- Finish the task file with command switch cases.

 ```bash
 if declare -f "$1" > /dev/null; then